gruntjs/grunt-contrib-jasmine/docs/jasmine-options.md

 ## src
 Type: `String|Array`

 Your source files.
 These are the files that you are testing.
+If you are using RequireJS your source files will be loaded as dependencies into your spec modules and will not need to be placed here.

 ## options.specs
 Type: `String|Array`